To have a conversation about cannabis in your state or any other jurisdiction, call Jamie at 302-750-9678 or schedule a conversation.

 docket portal available to the public.

-This landmark litigation has even been blamed by the DEA as they attempt to drag rescheduling out as long as they can.
 The judicial system may move "faster" than the administrative and legislative reform channels, but litigation sure is expensive.

 All eyes are on potential Attorney General Pam Bondi as the Department of Justice and the DEA hold most of the cards as the rescheduling timeline painstakingly unfolds.
 S3 could get back on the fast track very quickly with our without any Bondi memo.